majkinetor/au-packages/README.md

 ### Update all packages

 Run `./update_all.ps1` from the repository root.
 Edit this script to change the [AU](https://github.com/majkinetor/au) update options.
-Currently this script has the following features:

-- Push updated packages to Chocolatey
-Uses `$env:api_key`.
-- Save run results locally
-- Save run results to gist
-Uses `$env:github_user`, `$env:github_pass` and `$env:gist_id`.
-If not set, gist will be anonymous.
-- Commit pushed packages to the git repository
-Uses `$env:github_user` and `$env:github_pass`.
-If not set package state may not be saved; if you run updater on your own machine, the state is saved on your file system.
-However, if updater is run by a build server which always starts a new (with a fresh repository copy), the state can only be saved if you provide your git repository credentials.
-The updater will work correctly in any case since you can publish package only once on Chocolatey repository and subsequent pushes will not be tried since `update` function doesn't update the package if the latest version returned already exists in the chocolatey repository.

-- Send error notifications to email
-Uses `$env:mail_user` and `$env:mail_pass`.

 You can also call AU method `Update-AUPackages` (alias `updateall`) in the repository root.
-This will avoid saving results to gist, sending mails on errors etc and will just run update process for each package.
+This will avoid saving results to gist, sending mails on errors etc. and will just run update process for each package.

+If you want to use custom update features to save results to gist and/or github git repository on your local machine, you will have to setup credentials on your own (check out AppVeyor build that has this automated).

 #### All Environment variables